 3.)
 There are only 3 known ferret species: the Siberian polecat, the European polecat, and the black-footed ferret.

 4.)
 The WWF currently protects prairie dog populations from the lethal “sylvatic plague” by killing the fleas that carry the plague’s bacterium and are currently testing a newly developed oral bait vaccine for them.
-This will help reduce the amount of ferret deaths from eating said prairie dogs.
+This will help reduce the amount of ferret deaths from eating said infected prairie dogs.

 5.)
 These ferrets are fossorial (live mostly underground).